scizzorz/rain/docs/index.md

 ### Values

-All values are copied "by value" - meaning functions cannot mutate their arguments nor can they mutate values in outer scopes that they close over.
-However, because the "value" of a `table` object is a pointer to its hash table, mutating a table will mutate its value outside of the function.
+All values are copied "by value".
+A called function's parameter is a copy of the caller's argument.
+However, because the "value" of a `table` object is a pointer to its hash table, mutating a table will mutate the referenced hash table.

 ### Assignment